Routeburn Track: Routeburn Shelter to the Divide

 From Lake Mackenzie, the trail climbs briefly to near the bush line and then contours along the slope of the Alisa Mountains through lovely forest interspersed with fantastic views.
 The leap of Earland Falls (174 meters) is a treat on this section of the run.
 On a warm day the mist will be refreshing; on a wet day you may need to take the marked flood route that steers clear of the foot of the falls.

-, which is a highly worthwhile brief side-trip to a panoramic viewpoint in good weather.
+A gradual descent leads to the Lake Howden Hut, where there is a major intersection with the Greenstone Track.
+A brief uphill leads to the junction with the Key Summit Track, which is a highly worthwhile brief side-trip to a panoramic viewpoint in good weather.
 A gradual forested downhill leads to the end of the track at The Divide trailhead.

 Land Manager: National Park Service - Mount Aspiring National Park